Simple finite subgroups of the Cremona group of rank 3: Finite linear and permutation groups

 \setlongtables Here $\M_k$ denotes the Mathieu group, $G_P$ is the stabilizer of $P\in \Omega$ and $\PP^m(\FF_q)$ \textup(resp. $\mathbb{A}^m(\FF_q)$\textup) denotes the projective \textup(resp. affine\textup) space over the finite field $\FF_q$. \end{theorem}

-\begin{remark} We will show that the group $\A_8$ cannot act non-trivially on a rationally connected threefold.
-Hence the same holds for all $\A_n$ with $n\ge 8$.
-Therefore we can omit $\A_n$ with $n\ge 9$ in Theorem \ref{theorem-transitive-groups}. \end{remark}

-\begin{proof} All primitive permutation groups are taken from the book \cite{Dixon-Mortimer}.
+All primitive permutation groups are taken from the book \cite{Dixon-Mortimer}.
 Their irreducible representations can be found in \cite{atlas}.
+So we need to consider only imprimitive case.

-If the group $G$ is imprimitive, then $G$ acts on the system of blocks $\Lambda$, where $|\Lambda|=|\Omega|/m\le 13$ and $m\ge 2$ is the number of elements in a block.
+\begin{proof} [Proof of Theorem \xref{theorem-transitive-groups} in the imprimitive case] If the group $G$ is imprimitive, then $G$ acts on the system of blocks $\Lambda$, where $|\Lambda|=|\Omega|/m\le 13$ and $m\ge 2$ is the number of elements in a block.
 Then $m\le 3$, the action on $\Lambda$ is primitive, and for a block $\Omega'$, the setwise stabilizer $G_{\Omega'}$ acts on $\Omega'$ transitively.
 This gives us two possibilities: $\M_{11}$ and $\SL_3(3)$. \end{proof}

+\begin{remark} We will show that the group $\A_8$ cannot act non-trivially on a rationally connected threefold.
+Hence the same holds for all $\A_n$ with $n\ge 9$.
+Therefore, in order to prove Theorems \ref{theorem-main-1} and \ref{theorem-main-2} we should not worry about groups $\A_n$ for $n\ge 9$. \end{remark}